SCdummer/joint-manifold-learning-and-ot/README.md

  4. Unfold `Mathematical Imaging and AI/Templates`
  5. Click on `Use template` next to this `Machine Learning - Python` template

+After you have created a project using this template, go to the issues (see sidebar) and do what is written in the first issue.

 ## Meaning of the files and folders

 | folder/file     | usage |